CloudZero2049/Cloud-Chat/README.md

 1) One person downloads the .exe files for the server and client (nothing installs, just run the .exe files)
 2) Everyone else only needs to download the .exe file for the client (nothing installs, just run the .exe file)
 3) There is an auto-update option starting at version 1.0.2 that checks for new versions.
+The update is automatic and replaces the old file.
 4) The person with the server must go into their router and port forward a port to use (default is 4444)
 5) There will be a popup blocking the file, click to run it anyway.
 I built this by hand, trust me there's no viruses here.
 6) The person with the server: